• Home

 • Feeling overwhelmed or mentally scattered

-• Being disorganised, distracted, or always running late
+• Being disorganised, distracted, or often running late

 • Bursts of hyperfocus or energy — but not always when you need them

-• Struggles with time, memory, or emotional regulation
+• Challenges with time, memory, or emotional regulation

 But ADHD isn’t just a list of difficulties.
-It often comes with powerful strengths — like creativity, big-picture thinking, empathy, humour, and intense drive when something truly matters.
+Many people with ADHD also bring powerful strengths — creativity, big-picture thinking, empathy, humour, curiosity, and intense drive when something truly matters.

 Powered by